haselab-net/MultiFingerGrip/ReadMe.md

+#How to clone this repo
-Clone this repositry at ???/Ex/HapticInteraction/Haptic_TwoFingerGrip Springhead2 should put on
+1. Clone this repositry at ???/Ex/HapticInteraction/Haptic_TwoFingerGrip
-???/Springhead
+1. Springhead2 should put on ???/Springhead